 Since the advent of solar PV systems in Australia in the early 2010s, there has been a growing number of installations of small residential as well as commercial, industrial and utility scale PV systems.
-However, as with any piece of equipment, the likelihood of component failure increases as the PV system ages.
+However, as with any piece of equipment, the likelihood of component failure increases as the PV system ages, and solar maintenance is required.
 This is particularly relevant nowadays because PV modules have a typical lifetime of 25 years, whilst electronic components, such as inverters, may have a 10-year lifetime.
 Occurrence of component failure at some point within the system’s lifetime should be expected, particularly for older technology systems.
 This issue will be increasingly important in the future due to rising power bills and the falling price of PV modules both leading to anticipated exponential growth in number of PV installations in Australia.
 As of late 2019, 2.3m Australian homes are equipped with rooftop solar PV, equivalent to approximately 23.5% of Australian homes.

 A system component failure can cause the system to perform below its designed system yield and reduce the savings generated compared to normal operation.
 It is thus essential to have an Operation and Maintenance (O&M) strategy to address this issue and ensure an optimum financial return within the system’s designed lifetime.